 - Breath that smells like ammonia can be a sign of kidney disease.

 - Changes in scent that result from neglecting basic personal hygiene can sometimes indicate the beginnings of dementia.

-Medical researchers are working to discover clearer connections between the scent of a person and his or her health.
+Medical researchers are working to discover clearer connections between the scent of a person and their health.
 Although cancer doesn't change your body odor in a way that a normal sense of smell can detect, medical scientists are developing an electronic nose that can detect some cancers in blood samples.
 Scientists have even made progress in teaching dogs to recognize the smell of certain kinds of cancer.

 So, since changes in body odor can indicate health issues, don't hesitate to seek help from a healthcare professional when you have concerns.
-If you know a senior whose body odor is getting stronger, and you feel it goes beyond normal age-related changes, suggest a doctor's visit.
+If you know a senior whose body odor is getting stronger, and you feel it goes beyond expected age-related changes, suggest a doctor's visit.
 And if you're worried about your own smell, start by asking someone you trust for his or her opinion.
 (We are often our own worst critic when it comes to our own scent.)

-If you're a relative or caregiver of a senior who has some body odor, try to be patient.
+If you're a relative or caregiver of a senior who has body odor, try to be patient.
 The older person may not even be aware of it.
 After all, our sense of smell declines with age.
 He or she might also avoid showering or bathing because of concerns about falling.
 And some seniors figure that since they're no longer very active, they don't have to shower as much as they used to.
 Mental health issues can also be a factor.
 (Some older people suffering from depression no longer care very much about basic hygiene.)

 For many seniors, the possibility of developing "old person smell" can be distressing.
 But understanding the underlying causes can help ease any stigma they feel.
 And a few simple steps can reduce the development of age-related body odor.
 With a positive and proactive approach, worrying about how you smell doesn't have to interfere with living a fulfilling life as a senior.